This page contains answers to common questions about what tax information is required when buying, selling or transferring property.

 - Can a transferee (buyer) claim a main home non-notifiable reason where the main home is yet to be built on the affected land?

-- Is the family home held in trust able to access the main home exemption?
+- Is a family trust able to claim the main home non-notifiable reason?

 - If an offshore person buys or sells their main home, are they exempt?

 - Is my overseas Tax Identification Number (TIN) needed if I live in New Zealand?

 - What if I have more than one TIN?

 - Are you an offshore person if you’ve only visited New Zealand for a short time?

 - When do trusts have to provide an IRD number?

 - What tax information do family trusts need to provide?